matomo-org/plugin-QueuedTracking/README.md

 0.1.4

+- It is now possible to start multiple workers for faster insertion from Redis to the database.
+This can be configured in the "Plugin Settings"
-- Monitor does now input information whether a processor is currently processing the queue and for how long a processor has the lock.
+- Monitor does now output information whether a processor is currently processing the queue.
-- Added a new command `queuedtracking:lock-status` that outputs only the status of a lock.
-This command can also unlock the lock by using the option `--unlock`.
+- Added a new command `queuedtracking:lock-status` that outputs the status of each queue lock.
+This command can also unlock a queue by using the option `--unlock`.

 0.1.2